XpiritBV/ContainerWorkshop2018Docs/Lab7-Security.md

 Visit the [Azure Portal](https://portal.azure.com) and go to your new Key Vault resource in your resource group.

->Note: Ideally you would place the KeyVault in a separate resource group, as its lifetime should be surpassing that of the container cluster's group.
+>Note: Ideally you would place the KeyVault in a separate resource group, as its lifetime is likely to exceed that of the container cluster group.

 Take note of the DNS name of the Key Vault in the `Properties` section.